Rita Lakin

-Lakin began writing regularly during the early 1960s for such television shows as The Doctors, Dr. Kildare and Peyton Place.
+Rita Weisinger was born in The Bronx, New York on January 24, 1930.
+She began writing regularly during the early 1960s for such television shows as The Doctors, Dr. Kildare and Peyton Place.

 In 1968, she began working as story editor and head writer of The Mod Squad.
 In 1972, she created The Rookies.
 In 1977, she served as executive producer of the CBS TV adaptation of the 1954 film Executive Suite.
 She wrote numerous "Movies of the Week" including Women in Chains, and such miniseries as Strong Medicine and Voices of the Heart.
 In 1981, she developed the TV series adaptation and served as show-runner of Flamingo Road.
 In 1989, she co-created the medical drama Nightingales.
 She also wrote or co-authored two original theatrical plays, No Language But a Cry and Saturday Night at Grossinger's.

+Personal life and death

+Rita Weisinger was first married to Hank Lakin, who died from leukemia due to exposure to radiation in the Santa Susana SRE Nuclear Reactor meltdown (1959) in 1961.
+She was later married, from 1972 to 1980, to director-producer Robert Michael Lewis, who predeceased her.
+Rita Lakin died in Novato, California, on March 23, 2023, at the age of 93.
+She was survived by her three children: Howard (b.
+1952), Susan (b.
+1956), and Gavin (b.
+1960) and her four grandchildren: Alison, Megan, James, and Amara.

 Awards

-Rita Lakin has won nominations and awards for her writing including the Writers Guild of America Award, the Edgar Allan Poe Award and the Avery Hopwood Award from the University of Michigan.
+Rita Lakin won nominations and awards for her writing including the Writers Guild of America Award, the Edgar Allan Poe Award and the Avery Hopwood Award from the University of Michigan.

 Books

 Television

-Rita Lakin has written 464 episodes, eight movies of the week, and two miniseries, spanning 30 television productions.
-She is also the creator of the crime drama series The Rookies and the prime time soap Flamingo Road, and co-creator with Howard Lakin and Frank Furino of the US medical drama Nightingales produced by Aaron Spelling.
+Rita Lakin wrote 464 episodes, eight movies of the week, and two miniseries, spanning 30 television productions.
+She was also the creator of the crime drama series The Rookies and the prime time soap Flamingo Road, and co-creator, with Howard Lakin and Frank Furino, of the medical drama Nightingales produced by Aaron Spelling.